truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 The `temperature_alerts` command returns existing temperature alerts for specified disks.

+{{< expand "Viewing Temperature Alerts" "v" >}}
 #### Description
-The `temperature_alerts` command requires you to specifiy the names of each disk you want to see existing temperature alerts for.
+The `temperature_alerts` command requires you to specify the names of each disk for which you want to see existing temperature alerts.
 Enter the command string, then press <kbd>Enter</kbd>.
 The command returns a list with all existing disk alerts.